Big Five game

 Elephant

 The African bush elephant (Loxodonta africana) is the largest extant land animal currently found in 24 African countries and a variety of habitats.[2]
 Sometimes called the African savannah elephant, the species is listed as endangered by the IUCN.[2]
-Tusks are present on males and females, providing a trophy for hunters and making them prized targets for hunting.[3][4]
+Tusks are present on males and females, which are used to make a variety of ivory products and are a prized trophy for hunters.[3][4]

 Two species of African rhinoceros are considered part of the Big Five, the white (Ceratotherium simum) and black (Diceros bicornis), each have several subspecies.
 Both currently exist in several south and eastern African countries in savanna or grassland habitats.[5][6]
 The white rhinoceros is listed as near threatened by the IUCN,[5] and the black rhinoceros is considered to be critically endangered.[6]
 Both species have two keratinized horns, which are desirable as trophies and in traditional Chinese medicine, making them popular targets for trophy hunting.[7][4]